medienbaecker/kirby-translation-progress/README.md

 # Kirby Translation Progress

-Adds a translation overview to the Panel's Languages view: a percentage per language and a page tree showing the translation progress for every page.
+Extends the Panel's Languages view with a translation overview: a completion percentage per language and a collapsible page tree showing per-page progress.

 ![The Languages view with a Translation Progress section showing per-language percentages and a page tree with translation progress per page and language](.github/screenshot.png)